VisionSim/Vision-Sim/VisionSim/ReadMe.txt

 Questions?
 ==========
-Checkout the #Vision-support irc channel on freenode, or check into the Google+ AuroraSim/VisionSim group at https://plus.google.com/communitites/113034607546142208907
+Checkout the #vision-support irc channel on freenode, or check into the Google+ AuroraSim/VisionSim group at https://plus.google.com/communitites/113034607546142208907